Spypoint Link-Micro Verizon Review

-Night images have more flash range than we expected from a camera with only four IR LEDs.
+Night images have more flash range than we expected from a game trail camera with only four IR LEDs.
 However, the flash range still only ranked 15th out of 16 red glow cameras in our Flash Range Test.
 Also, we have seen a lot of white out on close objects (when the camera is in IR boost mode) and some blurring on motion.
-Overall, we ranked the Link-Micro night photos just a notch below the Link-Evo.
+Overall, we ranked the Spypoint Link-Micro LTE Verizon cellular trail camera night photos just a notch below the Link-Evo.

 What if you purchase from us and aren't happy with the image quality?